kasireddy353/myblogs/redis/RedisProtocolSpecification.md

     java   57364   abc   23w   REG 1,1   0 52790321 /Users/abc/Documents/workspace/myblogs/somefile.txt

-    The number ---23--- in the baove result represents the file descriptor, ---w--- stands for write access.
+    The number ---23--- in the above result represents the file descriptor, ---w--- stands for write access.
-    The same concept applies for any resource that we are using on the operating system.
+    The same concept applies for any resource that we are using on the operating system like sockets, IO streams etc.